Reviews You Can Rely On

 Credit: Amber King

 Worthy, budget-minded slippers do exist, and our testing found many pearls.
 These slippers tend to use more synthetic materials to keep costs low.
 Most of these slippers still retain a ton of warmth, even if they may not have the extra softness that natural wool will provide.
-Shut inside our homes, we may not worry too much about impressing our social circles with the fanciest indoor slips, so one suggestion is to go with a high-value slipper that doesn't exhaust your paycheck for curling up on the couch to binge-watch your favorite series especially if you have a dog with a penchant for destroying footwear.
+If you only wear slippers in the comfort of your home, you probably aren't too worried about impressing your social circles with the fanciest indoor slips, so I would suggest going with a high-value slipper that doesn't exhaust your paycheck.
+These are usually ideal for curling up on the couch to binge-watch your favorite series, especially if you have a dog with a penchant for destroying footwear.

 slippers - some of our favorite slippers aren't necessarily the most expensive...